AI Receptionist Call Recording Options

 Typical access features include:

-Search by keyword - Locate calls where specific topics were discussed
+- Search by keyword - Locate calls where a specific topic was discussed

-Filter by date - Review calls from a particular day or date range
+- Filter by date - Review calls from a particular day or range

-Export options - Download recordings as audio files or transcripts as text/PDF
+- Export options - Download recordings as audio files or transcripts as text or PDF

 Can I Use Recordings to Train My AI?